elunna/hackem/hackem_changelog.md

 - Pet shops:		offer tool/food id 50% of the time
 - Light shops:		offer potion ID: 25%
 - General stores will have 1-5 identify services

+Firearms training service:
+- Instead of the weapon practice technique, this is now a shk service.
+- Gun shops always offer this up to expert skill.
+- Weapon shops, armor shops offer 20% of the time, up to max skilled.
+- General stores offer it 10% of the time, up to max Basic.
+- $500 for Basic skill
+- $1000 for Skilled
+- $2000 for expert?

 #### Additional race specific services: